facebookarchive/hack-langspec/spec/04-basic-concepts.md

 Because an array’s contents can be arbitrarily large, eagerly copying an array’s entire contents for value assignment can be expensive.
-In practice an application written in PHP may rely on value assignment of arrays being relatively inexpensive for the common case (in order to deliver acceptable performance), and as such it is common for an implementation to use a deferred array copy mechanism in order to reduce the cost of
+In practice an application written in Hack may rely on value assignment of arrays being relatively inexpensive for the common case (in order to deliver acceptable performance), and as such it is common for an implementation to use a deferred array copy mechanism in order to reduce the cost of